Gingery Peach or Nectarine Muffins

 Use perfectly ripe peached or nectarines—lush and sweet, but not too soft—for these late-summer muffins.

 - 2 cups whole wheat pastry flour

-- 1/4 cup wheat germ or oat bran
+- 1/4 cup wheat germ, quick-cooking oats, or hemp seeds

 - 2 teaspoons baking powder

 - 1 teaspoon baking soda

 - 3/4 cup applesauce